docker-hy/docker-hy.github.io/docs/part-3/section-4.md

   As you may have guessed, you shall now return to the frontend and backend from the previous exercise.

   Change the base image in FROM to something more suitable.
+To avoid the extra hassle, it is a good idea to use a pre-installed image for both [Node.js](https://hub.docker.com/_/node) and [Goland](https://hub.docker.com/_/golang).
 Both should have at least Alpine variants ready in DockerHub.

+  Note that the frontend requires Node.js version 16 to work, so you must search for a bit older image.

   Make sure the application still works after the changes.

   Document the size before and after your changes.